Helpline 1800 18 7263

 For more detailed information about treatment and support, see ‘Medications and other treatments’.

 Learning the skills focuses on ways of caring that many people have found helpful in their experience of supporting someone with a mental illness.

 They centre on a united, agreed approach by everyone involved, and on sharing responsibility.
 They encourage a sense of structure in day-to-day life.
 They recognise the need to combat loneliness and boredom by gently introducing new routines, social situations, people and activities.

 Sometimes caring for someone with a mental illness can be more difficult than usual.
 The person may talk about suicide, be verbally aggressive or even violent.
 You may feel that you are being ‘manipulated’ or that the person is stirring up conflict among family and friends.

 You may feel confused about how to respond to such behaviour, or you may have reacted in a certain way for years and now want to change.
 This section discusses ways of responding to these situations which can help everyone involved.

 Remember that if one method doesn’t work, there are usually alternatives to try.
 Remember, too, that it is unreasonable to expect too much progress before medication or other treatments start to take effect.

-If symptoms persist, ask the psychiatrist or other health professionals about other things the person can do to help cope with them.
+If symptoms persist, ask a mental health professional about other things the person can do that might help.

 It helps to write these down together with important numbers to call in a crisis, so that everyone has a common understanding of what to do.